‘Gossip Girl’ episode four recap: Obie’s charm runs dry and Russian bots run amok

 - Milo must return: Between his photos with Putin, Blair Waldorf and Ed Sheeran, his gold tea cup, and a reference to Succession, we’re sold.
 Plus, could he somehow be Georgina’s son Milo with a Russian dad from the original show?

-Gossip Girl episode four is streaming on HBO Max in the US, HBO GO where available in Asia, the BBC in the UK and Binge in Australia, with new episodes premiering every Thursday
+Gossip Girl episode four is streaming on HBO Max in the US, HBO GO where available in Asia and Binge in Australia, with new episodes premiering every Thursday.
+The show will come to BBC One and BBC iPlayer later this year.